Redocly/developer-portal-starter/developer-portal/fast-api-integration-guide.md

 5. Configurable timer wait time
 6. ConvertOrder

 Here we will be able to validate that the responses you said are valid, and you will be able to see the exact call chain for several scenarios.
-To see all possible test scenarios, see the [full reference here](https://www.notion.so/DRAFT-Public-BE-Reference-Checkout-Documentation-79f563ec12d04dbe807fe6f3f146e8ac).
+To see all possible test scenarios, see the reference documentation (coming soon).

 The `test-suite pdp-simple-newuser` command will first emit a series of simulated creation, fetch, and update requests from our servers to yours.